grand-prix-stats/grand-prix-stats.github.io/f1/circuits/magny_cours/winning-drivers.md

 ---
-title: List of All Formula 1® Drivers that Have Won a Race at Circuit de Nevers Magny-Cours
+title: Rank of Formula 1® Drivers by Number of Wins at Circuit de Nevers Magny-Cours
 layout: page
 rowCount: 10
 ---